arangodb/docs/3.5/programs-arangobackup-download.md

 Enterprise editions of ArangoDB come with a bundled version of the versatile open-source remote file sync program [rclone](https://rclone.org), which is distributed under the MIT license.
-It is used to both download and upload backup sets to and from local and cloud operated storage resources.
+It is used to both download and upload hot backup sets to and from local and cloud operated storage resources.

-Backup directories, which are subject to an ongoing download cannot be used for restores until the download has finished.
+Hot backup directories, which are subject to an ongoing download cannot be used for restores until the download has finished.

 S3